tomordonez/learning/python-koans/README.md

 Raise exception if the sum of two sides is less or equal than the other side.
 There must be a way to refactor this:

 	if ((a + b) <= c or (b + c) <= a or (a + c) <= b):

+## AboutIteration

+Create an iterator.
+This creates five iterator objects and not a list of numbers from 1 to 5.
+It raises `StopIteration` when the iterator is completed, for example in a for loop.

+	it = iter(range(1, 6))

+	next(it) # 1
+	next(it) # 2.
+It doesn't return 1 again.
+	...
+	next(it) # 5.
+	next(it) # StopIteration (exception)

+That means that when you define an iterator and use it in a loop.
+There aren't more iterators when you try to use it again.

+	it = iter(range(1,3))
+	for number in it:
+		it

+	# <range_iterator object at...>
+	# <range_iterator object at...>

+	for number in it:
+		it

+	# Nothing is returned

+Map is similar to Java.
+It maps elements of a list.

+	class map(object)
+		map(func, *iterables) --> map object

+		Make an iterator that computes the function using arguments from each of the iterables.
+Stops when the shortest iterable is exhausted

+The function is called without parameters

+	import math

+	sequence = [1, 2, 3]
+	sqrt_mapping = map(math.sqrt, sequence)

+	for number in sqrt_mapping:
+		round(number, 2)

+	# 1.0
+	# 1.41
+	# 1.73

+Filter is similar to Java.

+	for item in filter(is_even, seq)

+Using `reduce`

+	from functools import reduce

+	help(reduce)
+	# reduce(function, sequence[, initial]) -> value
+	# Apply a function of two arguments cumulatively to the items of a sequence
+	# from left to right, to reduce the sequence to a single value
+	# If initial is present, it is placed before the items of the sequence in the calculation
+	# and serves as a default when the sequence is empty